SoftUni-Internal/interactive-content/EN/00-Defining-Classes/07-Summary.md

     void bark(){ ... }
 }
 ```

-- Constructors
-    - Special type of method which is used to initialize the object
+- Constructors are a special methods, used to initialize objects
-    - Constructors are invoked when creating new class instances
+    - constructors are invoked when creating new class instances
-    - Set object's initial state
+    - they set the object's initial state

 ```java
 class Animal {
     String name;